Accessibility at the Library

 Welcome tours are intended for families with autism spectrum disorders, sensory processing disorders, anxiety, or other cognitive or physical disabilities.
 Meet a librarian and learn about programs and resources that fit the needs of your families.
 Tours will accomodate your inclusion needs, time frame, and interests.
 Call 847.853.6506 for more information.

 Planning a visit to Wilmette Public Library?
 Check out these social stories to learn what to expect and get more comfortable before your visit.

 Touch screen computer equipped with both a flatbed and document scanner.
 Scan EZ touch screen includes a magnifier, narrator and a high-contrast option for greater visibility.
 Users can scan photos, book, and documents, and scanned content can be faxed, printed, emailed, and saved to a USB drive.
 Scan EZ also can output to an audio file and translate into different languages.

 Our library has installed a hearing loop, a device that enables hearing aids to filter out background noises and reverberations, in the Auditorium.
 A patron with a modern hearing aid connects to the loop simply by pushing the T-coil button on their hearing aid.
 For those who need a boost but do not wear a hearing aid, the library provides assistive listening devices (ALDs) for use during programs held in the library auditorium.

-The Youth Services department will often hold sensory-friendly movie screenings or performances for youth patrons with special needs and their families.
+The Youth Services department holds sensory-friendly movie screenings or performances for youth patrons with special needs and their families.
 These programs are noted with the phrase "Sensory-Friendly" in the title in our online calendar.

-Two handheld magnifiers are available for circulation.
-They can be checked out by Wilmette and Kenilworth residents only for a period of three weeks and may be renewed if there are no holds.
+Two handheld magnifiers are available for circulation as a part of the Library of Things collection.
+They can be checked out by Wilmette and Kenilworth residents only for a period of two weeks.
 They can be requested at the Circulation Desk.